 - Refer to the HR Personnel eFiles - HR Super User and HR Rep User Job Aid - Granting Access section

 We are pleased to announce that the OpenText Online File Review form is now available for departments that use OpenText HR Personnel Files (eFiles) to store HR personnel files for Non-Academic Staff.
 This new online form will allow the final candidate’s local Human Resources department to grant a file reviews to reviewers outside of their VP School Area or Business Unit without the need to submit a Help Ticket.

 The business process for requesting a file review for a final candidate remains the same.

 - The Human Resources department that needs to do the file review must contact the final candidate’s home/local Human Resources department to request a file review providing the following information:

 - The name(s) of the individual(s) and SUNet(s) that need to review the file

-The candidate’s home/local HR department will submit a Help Ticket to request access to the file.
+The candidate’s home/local HR department will use the OpenText Online File Review form to grant the reviewer temporary access to the candidate's personnel file.

 Here are a few tips to keep in mind when requesting access for a file review:

 |Home/Local HR Dept of Final Candidate||Reviewing File HR Dept|